-The act gives communities a new right to draw up a neighbourhood plan, so they can influence the future of their local community.
+Under the Localism Act 2011 communities now have the right to draw up a neighbourhood plan, so they can influence the future of their local community.

-They will be able to form a neighbourhood forum or work through a parish council to agree on the kind of new houses, shops and businesses that should be developed in the local area.
+Communities will be able to form a neighbourhood forum or work through a Parish Council to agree on the kind of new houses, shops and businesses that should be developed in the local area.

 Right to build